openstack/heat/doc/source/template_guide/basic_resources.rst

    The Networking service (neutron) must be enabled on your OpenStack deployment to use these resources.

-Use the :hotref:`OS::Neutron::FloatingIP` resource to create a floating IP, and the :hotref:`OS::Neutron::FloatingIPAssociation` resource to associate the floating IP to a port:
+Use the :ref:`OS::Neutron::FloatingIP` resource to create a floating IP, and the :ref:`OS::Neutron::FloatingIPAssociation` resource to associate the floating IP to a port:

 .. code-block:: yaml